-Family Therapy is designed to address specific issues that affect the psychological health of the family, such as major life transitions or mental health conditions.
-Family therapy may be used as the primary mode of treatment or as a complementary approach.
+Family therapy or family counseling is designed to address specific issues that affect the psychological health of the family, such as major life transitions or mental health conditions.
+It may be used as the primary mode of treatment or as a complementary approach.

 Elements of family therapy can be found in the family-focused social work of the early 20th century and the work of child psychoanalysts, such as Nathan Ackerman, in the 1930s.
 But it wasn't until the late 1950s that family therapy was developed in earnest, as many psychiatrists and psychoanalysts—including Virginia Satir, Murray Bowen, Milton Erickson, and Jay Haley—were seeking a novel, alternative approach to traditional individual therapy.
 Family therapy was formally accepted in the psychotherapeutic community in the 1960s and has continued to evolve over the years.